Have you stopped to ask yourself: what do I want to get out of counselling?

-I find that there is a genuineness and transparency in people who seek counselling – words like authentic and courageous come to mind.
+One thing our psychologists and counselling professionals agree on: that there is a genuineness and transparency in people who seek counselling – words like authentic and courageous come to mind.

-Secondly, I like to concentrate on the person-hood of the client rather than the problem-hood of the client.
+Secondly, we aim to concentrate on the person-hood of the client rather than the problem-hood of the client.
 We are not the sum of our problems.
 We are the sum of our choices, our environment, and a gene pool that unfortunately is probably there to stay!
 In other words, if we can change our choices and our priorities, then what we experience in our lives can also change.
 Situations that can appear intractable can become controlled, manageable, yielding.

 Alan Saunders, a cartoonist, is credited with being the originator of the saying, “Life is what happens while you are busy making other plans” in 1957.
 The saying was later popularised by John Lennon in the song “Beautiful Boy (Darling Boy)“.

-We can use scaling – zero to ten – with zero being “That was a total waste of time – I’ll never get that hour back again”, to a ten “that was the best, most fantastic one hour of counselling and conversation I’ve ever had”.
+We might use scaling – zero to ten – with zero being “That was a total waste of time – I’ll never get that hour back again”, to a ten “that was the best, most fantastic one hour of counselling and conversation I’ve ever had”.
 In other words, how did we go today in terms of staying on track and addressing the concerns that brought you into counselling?